 Unfortunately, Internet Explorer is an outdated browser and we do not currently support it.
 To have the best browsing experience, please upgrade to Google Chrome.

-When the procedure has been completed you will be moved into the Post Operative Care Unit (Recovery Ward), where the nurses will monitor your blood pressure and heart rate, and control any pain you have by medication prescribed by the anaesthetist.
+When the procedure has been completed you will be moved into the Post Operative Care Unit (Recovery Ward), where the nurses will monitor your blood pressure and heart rate and control any pain you have by medication prescribed by the anaesthetist.
 Once your observations and pain are stable, you will be taken back to the ward, where the nurses will continue to monitor you.
 If you have any pain, be sure to inform the staff of your discomfort.
+You will also be measured for crutches.

 You will be given intravenous fluids, which may include antibiotics, prescribed as a measure to prevent infection.
 You will also have three plastic suction tubes inserted into the wound to drain excess blood from the area.
 There will be a bulky dressing over the wound, which will be reduced when you begin mobilisation.